Applying by email: Samples for your successful job application

 Always make sure to proofread – and don’t forget your attachments!

-Nowadays when you look for a job, many large companies have an automated application system where you upload and submit your CV and other documents directly.
-However, some companies don’t yet have such online systems and request that you send your job application by email.
+Nowadays when you look for a new job, many large companies have an automated application system where you upload and submit your CV or resume and other documents directly.
+However, some companies don’t yet have such online systems and ask that you send your job request by email.
 Or you might be applying for a position without a formal listing at the suggestion of a recruiter or colleague.
 In such cases, you’ll probably need to send an email for a job inquiry.

 Even if you send your application by uploading it to an automated platform, you will still have to write and upload a cover letter along with your resume.
 No matter how it’s sent, the templates below can be used to get you started.